Société de l'assurance automobile du Québec

 Motorcyclists’ protective gear, helmets and accessories are the only protection they can count on to avoid injuries or reduce their severity in the event of an accident or a fall.

-Helmets: mandatory and compliant with standards
+Helmets: they are mandatory and they must comply with standards

-Under the Protective Helmets Regulation, every person riding on a motorcycle, a moped or a motorized scooter, an all-terrain vehicle or a snowmobile must wear a protective helmet that complies with one of the following manufacturing standards:
+Under the Protective Helmets Regulation, every person riding on a motorcycle, a moped or scooter, an all-terrain vehicle or a snowmobile must wear a protective helmet that complies with one of the following manufacturing standards:

 • DOT FMVSS 218 (United States Department of Transportation)